chenasraf/fp-max-extension/README.md

 - Download the latest release zip
-- Extract the zip - make sure it is 1 folder containing other files, not all the files directly, and not nested directories Drag the directory into your browser's extensions page.
+- Extract the zip - make sure it is 1 folder containing other files, not all the files directly, and not nested directories
+- Drag the directory into your browser's extensions page.
 Note you must have developer mode enabled on your browser for this to work

 ## Development

-To develop new features or if you don't trust the extension on the Chrome Web Store, you should build this extension yourself.
+To develop new features or if you don't trust the extension on the Chrome Web Store or provided zip, you should be able build this extension yourself.

 ### Requirements